F5Networks/f5-openstack-docs/docs/openstack_docs/os-config-guide.rst

     # openstack-config --set /etc/neutron/plugin.ini ml2 type_drivers vxlan,flat,vlan

-**NOTE:** We're assigning IP addresses from our external network using DHCP, so we replaced the default `dhcp_domain` in `/etc/neutron/dhcp_agent.ini` with the name of our local domain.
+**NOTE:** If you're assigning IP addresses from your external network using DHCP, replace the default `dhcp_domain` in `/etc/neutron/dhcp_agent.ini` with the name of your local domain.

     # vi /etc/neutron/dhcp_agent.ini
     ...